asilvino/alvarojoao.github.io/_posts/2017-12-29-the-curse-of-average.markdown

    As a **software engineer**, I will prove to myself I’m **not special** with the following *3 steps*:<br/>

-*Disclamer:Do not misunderstand with pessimism and self-depreciation.
+*Disclaimer: Do not misunderstand with pessimism and self-depreciation.
 It’s quite the opposite I will explain with math! ( don’t be afraid);*

 ### 1 - Understanding my sample space: